tomgeorge/eca/docs/development.md

 - [ ] Basic plugin/extension documentation
 ```

-Create a issue to help track the effort copying and pasting these check box to help track progress.
+Create a issue to help track the effort copying and pasting these check box to help track progress, [example](https://github.com/editor-code-assistant/eca/issues/5).

+Please provide feedback of the dificulties implementing your server, especially missing docs, to make next integrations smoother!